 Here are some examples of how I use Powertex Easy Structure in my art.
 It’s a hard wearing, heavy texture paste that is easily combined with other Powertex products.

 Here are some ways I use it to create unique textured abstract art.
 Grab some palette knives, old plastic cards or even plastic cutlery to create interesting textures.
-Try using dry and wet tools for different results too.

 Try these experiments with Easy Structure